ProvableHQ/ARCs/arc-0022/README.md

 ### ARC22 Tokens In Practice

-While not required by the interface, deployers will likely need a set of admin transitions for a fully functioning regulated token in practice:
+While not required by the interface, deployers will likely need a set of admin capabilities for a fully-functioning regulated token:

+- **Role-gated Access Controls** -- various predefined roles that only allow an approved subset of users to call certain functions.
+Roles may include `MINTER_ROLE`, `BURNER_ROLE`, `PAUSE_ROLE`, `MANAGER_ROLE`, and `FREEZELIST_MANAGER_ROLE`.

 - **`initialize(name, symbol, decimals, max_supply, admin)`** -- one-time setup, callable only by `DEPLOYER_ADDRESS`; populates `storage token_info`, sets `pause = false`, marks `initialized = true`, and assigns `MANAGER_ROLE` to `admin`.